elvistony/meet-addons/README.md

 - One Person can have only one roll number.
 - One click export to announce the final attendance status (List of Roll numbers)
   - Useful for (VAST Faculty - to collect roll numbers for the ERP, easily!)
+- Head over to [this Documentation](attendance-addon/) to get Started.

 Issues: